MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │        3 │
     =#

-## Lifting Functions to Combinators
+The operation of `Count` doesn't directly count the outputs of the preceding pipeline.
+Instead, `Count` constructs a new pipeline, and the new pipeline's runtime operation is what does the actual counting.

+### Lifting & Identity

+With DataKnots, any native Julia expression can be *lifted* so that it may be used to construct a `Pipeline`.

-In fact, any scalar value can be seen as a function, just one that ignores its input.
-Given such a function, it could be *lifted* into its combinator form.
+Since any scalar value can be seen as a function with no arguments, it could be *lifted* into its pipeline form.
+This permits us to define `Hello` yet again.

-    hello_world() = "Hello World";
+    hello() = "Hello World";
-    HelloWorld = Lift(hello_world);
+    Hello = Lift(hello);
-    query(HelloWorld)
+    query(Hello)
     #=>
     │ DataKnot    │
     ├─────────────┤
     │ Hello World │
     =#